wazuh/wazuh-documentation/source/installation-guide/index.rst

 All-in-one deployment
 ^^^^^^^^^^^^^^^^^^^^^

 With all-in-one deployment, you install and configure all the Wazuh central components on the same host.
-These central components are the following:

-- :ref:`Elasticsearch <wazuh_indexer_installation>`: A highly scalable, full-text search and analytics engine.
-- :ref:`Wazuh server <wazuh_server_installation>`: This component includes the Wazuh manager and Filebeat.
-It is in charge of analyzing the data received from the Wazuh agents and triggering alerts when threats or anomalies are detected.
-- :ref:`Kibana <wazuh_dashboard_installation>`: A flexible and intuitive web interface for mining, analyzing, and visualizing data.

-Wazuh offers different environment installation options such as:
+Wazuh offers different all-in-one deployment options such as:

 - :ref:`Wazuh quickstart <quickstart>`: To install all the central components on the same host using the unattended installation script.
 - :ref:`Virtual Machine (OVA) <virtual_machine>`: It is a pre-built virtual machine with all Wazuh central components that you can directly import using VirtualBox or other OVA compatible virtualization systems..